 Its durable polycarbonate material also makes it unlikely to break in the event that it gets knocked down by strong winds or by another animal

 It is available for purchase at Amazon.com for around $25-30 with the option of free shipping.

 The First Nature 1051 Hummingbird Feeders comes with two 16-ounce classic hummingbird feeders.

-An upright cylindrical container holds the nectar and its attached to a two-part base with a removable feature.
+An upright cylindrical container holds the nectar and it is attached to a two-part base with a removable feature.
 A unique sealing ring is built in to prevent the sugar water from leaking.

 The Grateful Gnome Hummingbird Feeder is an artistically designed feeder made from hand-blown glass.
 It holds 36 ounces of sugar water and features an array of bright colors to which hummingbirds are attracted.

-The Songbird Essentials SEHHHAMS Copper Hummingbird Swing may make a whimsical addition to flower gardens.
+The Songbird Essentials SEHHHAMS Copper Hummingbird Swing may make a whimsical addition to any flower garden.